CrowdStrike/falcon-helm/helm-charts/falcon-image-analyzer/README.md

 Set `openshift.enabled: true` to have the chart create the appropriate SCC automatically.
 The SCC grants only the minimum permissions required for the active workload mode.
 The SCC is managed as a standard Helm release resource and will be created on install and removed on uninstall.

+**Helm User Permissions:** When `openshift.createSCC: true`, the user or service account running Helm must have permission to create, update, and delete `SecurityContextConstraints` resources at the cluster level.

 To manage the SCC outside of Helm, set `openshift.createSCC: false`, define `openshift.sccName` with the name of your SCC, and ensure the SCC is created prior to deployment.
 The SCC must grant the permissions described above to the IAR